binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 However, there is a way to tell Docker to add additional rules to this cgroup before launching the container: `--device-cgroup-rule`.
-It must be added to the `run` command and is followed by a rule specification, which takes this form:
+It must be added to the `run` command and is followed by a rule specification.
+The full definition of rules can be found in the devices subsystem documentation, but for now let's get away with the following:

-    a|b|c MAJOR_OR_ASTERISK:MINOR_OR_ASTERISK [rwm]
+    a|b|c MAJOR_OR_ASTERISK:MINOR_OR_ASTERISK [r][w][m]

 Basically, the first field is a letter among `b`, `c` and `a`,  which defines the device node type: block, character and all.
 It is followed by the major and minor numbers separated by a colon; an asterisk can be used instead of a number to match all majors, all minors or both.
 Finally, the last field defines the allowed operations: read, write, mknod.
-Any combination of operations can be specified in a single rule.
+Any combinations of operations can be specified in a single rule.

-This is what Docker allows by default in a unprivileged container on my
+To see what Docker allows by default in an unprivileged container, we can dump the contents of `/sys/fs/cgroup/devices/docker/$CONT_ID/devices.list`, the whitelist of allowed devices for the container whose ID is `$CONT_ID`:

-system:
+    $ CONT_ID=$(docker run -id ubuntu:bionic)
+    $ cat "/sys/fs/cgroup/devices/docker/$CONT_ID/devices.list"

     c 1:5 rwm
     c 1:3 rwm